syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/realtime-editing-signalR.md

 ---
 layout: post
-title: Realtime Editing with SignalR in Blazor RichTextEditor | Syncfusion
+title: Realtime Editing with SignalR in RichTextEditor | Syncfusion
 description: Learn here all about renaming images before inserting it in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor